MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 from the mesh.
 Finally, the bathymetry is re-interpolated onto the mesh since this data is not carried over from the cell culling process.

+.. _hurricane_mesh_lts:

+If the LTS option is selected for the mesh test case, an additional step is carried out after the mesh culling.
+This step appropriately flags the cells of the mesh according to a user defined criterion in order to use time-steps of different sizes on different regions of the mesh.
+The parallel partitioning is modified accordingly to achieve proper load balancing.

 .. _hurricane_init:

 init test case